apache/cordova-cli/doc/readme.md

 | commit-ish  | Commit/tag/branch reference.
 If none is specified, 'master' is used
 | subdir      | Sub-directory to find plugin.xml for the specified plugin.

+### Algorithm for choosing which plugin version to fetch from npm

+When adding a plugin to a project from npm, the CLI will choose which version of the plugin to fetch based on the following criteria (listed in order of precedence):

+1. The plugin version specified in the command (e.g. `cordova plugin add plugin@version`)
+2. The plugin version saved in config.xml (i.e. if the plugin was previously added with `--save`)
+3. The latest plugin version that the current project can support (only applies to plugins that list their [Cordova dependencies] in their `package.json`)
+4. The plugin version pinned by your installed CLI version (only applies to [Apache-developed plugins])
+5. The latest plugin version published to npm

 ### Examples

 - Add `cordova-plugin-camera` and `cordova-plugin-file` to the project and save it to `config.xml`.
 Use `../plugins` directory to search for the plugins.